 Note 1.
-This application has been assessed to ensure that three waters services infrastructure will be able to be provided.
+This Application has been assessed to ensure that three waters services infrastructure will be able to be provided.
 Final detailed design plans will be provided and certified in accordance with Conditions [55-74] set out below.

 Note 2.
-Council advises that a number of the items of infrastructure (including a potential combined reservoir and pump station) may be provided for as part of growth-related upgrades for the Miramar Peninsula.
+Council advises that a number of the items of infrastructure (including a potential combined reservoir and wastewater pump station) may be provided for as part of growth-related upgrades for the Miramar Peninsula.
 To minimise delays please engage early with Wellington Water to agree cost share and design requirements for these works.
+In the event that a new pump station and associated rising main is required (from the Miramar Cutting to Shelly Bay), this pump station and rising main will be vested to Wellington City Council.
+Sizing and design of this pump station and rising main will require input and approval at all stages from Wellington Water.
+The preferred alternative from Wellington Water is to find a route for a future wastewater rising main to serve the Shelly Bay Development and the Mount Crawford Development area.
+The reason for this alternative is to provide a longer design life and link with the Mount Crawford Development.